ayushi-yadav30/-Intro-to-VR-Development-/DAY-04/README.md

 ## Project Description

 This project is a simple 3D workspace scene created using Blender.
-It includes a table setup with a laptop, lamp, books, and a plant.
+It includes a table setup with a laptop, lamp, books,frame and a plant.

 ## Improvements Made